hansoh0/CRYPTOR/README.md

 hansoho@hansoho.git:~$ cat /target/directory/file.txt
 Hello there
 ```
-This took me too long as is, bug fixes and polishes inbound
+This took me too long as is, lots of improvements to be had... bug fixes and polishes inbound.

 I AM NOT RESPONSIBLE FOR MISUSE